 Offered during the fall of the Foundations II level, scheduling for rising Clerkship Level students is accomplished through a lottery is run to match students to their preferred "grid" or "flight group" and to their preferred clinical sites.
 When

 the lotteries conclude, students work with the Clinical Clerkship Team to modify their schedules during this

 Offered during the winter of the Clerkship Year, scheduling for rising Advanced Integration Level students is accomplished through multiple lottery stages, followed by an ongoing add/drop period.
 The lottery is run to match students to their preferred

 fourth year rotations.

 When a lottery stage is run, it randomizes all of the participating students, then takes the first student on the list, looks at their selections and tries to place them in the highest prioritized selection.
-If the selection is already filled it moves
+If the selection is already filled, it

-itself: all of the students are re-randomized and the software takes the first student off the list and looks at the first selection that has not been tried yet.
+repeats itself: all of the students are re-randomized and the software takes the first student off the list and looks at the first selection that has not been tried yet.
 OASIS continues this process round after round until all of the students